 Usually, this issue occurs on a client computer or on a group of client devices.
 This issue may occur for all users and client computers if single sign-on (SSO) isn't fully functional.
-SSO might not be fully functional if Office 365 client settings weren't correctly set up.
-The following Office 365 client device situations may cause this issue:
+SSO might not be fully functional if the client settings weren't correctly set up.
+The following client device situations may cause this issue:

 Network connectivity may be limited.